grayoj/pystack/README.md

 # pystack.

-A Python API wrapper designed to streamline Paystack integrations within Python projects, (Django, Flask, etc) Paystack does not natively provide an sdk or wrapper client for Python.
+[Pystack](https://pypi.org/project/pystack-sdk/) is a Python API wrapper designed to streamline Paystack integrations within Python projects, (Django, Flask, etc) Paystack does not natively provide an sdk or wrapper client for Python.
 I was working on a project once and I found myself writing boilerplate code rather than focusing on integrating payments into my service.

 ## Features